Tengrism: Contemporary Tengrism

-The prominent Turkish writer and historian Nihal Atsız was Tengrist and the ideologue of Turanism.
+The Turkish writer and historian Nihal Atsız was Tengrist and an ideologue of Turanism.
 The followers of Tengrism in the paramilitary organisation Grey Wolves, mainly inspired by his work, replace the Arabic designation of the god "Allah" with the Turkish "Tanri" in the oath and pronounce: "Tanrı Türkü Korusun" (Tengri, bless the Türks!).

-The most famous modern ideologues and theorists of Tengrism are Murad Adji (1944–2018), Sabetkazy Akatai (1938–2003), Aron Atabek, Nurmagambet Ayupov (1955–2010), Rafael Bezertinov, Shagdaryn Bira, Firdus Devbash, Yosif Dmitriev (Trer) (1947–2018), Mongush Kenin-Lopsan, Auezkhan Kodar (1958–2016), Choiun Omuraliyev, Dastan Sarygulov, and Olzhas Suleimenov.
+Prominent modern ideologues and theorists of Tengrism include Murad Adji (1944–2018), Sabetkazy Akatai (1938–2003), Aron Atabek, Nurmagambet Ayupov (1955–2010), Rafael Bezertinov, Shagdaryn Bira, Firdus Devbash, Yosif Dmitriev (Trer) (1947–2018), Mongush Kenin-Lopsan, Auezkhan Kodar (1958–2016), Choiun Omuraliyev, Dastan Sarygulov, and Olzhas Suleimenov.

-The poet, literary critic and Turkologist Olzhas Suleimenov, the eulogist of the Kazakh national identity, in his book AZ-and-IA that was banned after publication in 1975 in Soviet Kazakhstan, USSR, presented Tengrism ("Tengrianstvo") as one of the most ancient religions in the world.
+The poet, literary critic, and Turkologist Olzhas Suleimenov, eulogist of the Kazakh national identity, in his book AZ-and-IA, which was banned after publication in 1975 in Soviet Kazakhstan, presented Tengrism ("Tengrianstvo") as one of the most ancient religions in the world.

-Tengrism's revival of an ethnic religion reached a larger audience in intellectual circles.
-Former Presidents of Kazakhstan Nursultan Nazarbayev and Kyrgyzstan Askar Akayev have called Tengrism the national, "natural" religion of the Turkic peoples.
-So, during the 2002 trip to Khakassia, Russia, Akayev spoke out that a visit to the Yenisei River and the runic steles constituted "a pilgrimage to a holy place for the Kyrgyz" just as the pilgrimage to Mecca.
-Presenting Islam as foreign to the Turkic peoples, as Semitic religion together with Christianity and Judaism, adherents are found primarily among the nationalistic parties of Central Asia.
-Tengrism may be interpreted as a Turkic version of Russian neopaganism, which is already well-established.
-It is partly similar to the new religious movements, such as New Age.
+Tengrism's revival of an ethnic religion has reached a larger audience in intellectual circles.
+Former presidents Nursultan Nazarbayev of Kazakhstan and Askar Akayev of Kyrgyzstan have called Tengrism the "natural" religion of the Turkic peoples.
+During his 2002 visit to Khakassia in Russia, Akayev said that seeing the Yenisei Inscriptions was 'like a pilgrimage to a holy place for the Kyrgyz people', drawing a comparison with the Islamic pilgrimage to Mecca.

-In Tatarstan, the only Tengrist periodical Beznen-Yul (Our Path) appeared in 1997, and also works a theorist of Tengrist movement Rafael Bezertinov.
-He writes:

-Today it's hard to even say who the modern Turks and Mongols.
-Their names are 90% Arabic, Persian, Greek, Jewish, etc; religion is Semitic (Arabic, Christian, Jewish) and Indian; many do not know their philosophy and traditions; live by the laws and lifestyle of the West; clothes and their food is western; the alphabet is western; forgotten your kind and ancestors; they do not know the history of their folk; many city residents do not speak their native language.
-Who are they really and what do they have own for today?
-Only hereditary genes ...